10 Best Inner Chest Exercises To Build Mass

 How To Do

-1. Begin by moving the pulleys to the high position, select the resistance to be used, and take a handle in one hand.
+1. Begin by moving the pulleys to the high position, selecting the resistance to be used, and taking a handle in one hand.

 2. Extend your arm and make sure to have a slight bend in your elbow.

-3. Pull your hand to the centre line of your chest while keeping your upper body straight.
+3. Pull your hand to the center line of your chest while keeping your upper body straight.

-4. Hold for a second, and go back to the starting position to complete one rep.
+4. Hold for a second, and return to the starting position to complete one rep.

 Tips